Consumed In Image, car portrait photographs.

 Strange things happen with apparently banal objects in Car Portrait Photographs.
 The photographed cars seem to vibrate and sweat as human machines who are about to say something.
 Like KITT, the artificially intelligent car that could communicate and interact with its driver in the American television 80s series ‘Knight Rider’.

 I believe, that today’s cars is the precise equivalent to the great Gothic cathedrals.
-That is to say, a great creation of the epoch, which was concveived with passion by unknown artists and which is used, in image if not in actuality, by an entire nation, which with the automoibile prepares and approaches a magical object.
+That is to say, a great creation of the epoch, which was conceived with passion by unknown artists and which is used, in image if not in actuality, by an entire nation, which with the automobile prepares and approaches a magical object.

 Consumed In Image: Mechanical Imagery

-12 Din A4 colour copies of photographs of details of cars in a presentation display book, numbered/50, signed, (Amsterdam) 1999
+12 Din A4 color copies of photographs of details of cars in a presentation display book, numbered/50, signed, (Amsterdam) 1999